 2012-13: Byron began the season with Kemptville before being acquired by the Smiths Falls Bears at the CCHL trade deadline.
 He was selected to represent Canada East in the 2012 U19 World Junior A Challenge.
 In 24 games with Kemptville, which finished last in the Robinson Division, Byron scored 7 goals with 16 assists and had 8 penalty minutes.
 He skated in 27 games for Smiths Falls and scored 5 goals with 24 assists and 16 penalty minutes.
 The Bears reached the playoffs after finishing fourth in the Robinson Division.
 Byron had 1 assist in five playoff games.
 He had 4 assists in five games for Canada East at the WJAC.
 In October 2012, Byron committed to playing college hockey at Maine in 2013-14.
 Ranked 122nd amongst North American skaters in Central Scouting’s final rankings, he was selected by Pittsburgh in the sixth round (179th overall) of the 2013 NHL Draft.

+Byron is a playmaking forward with a high hockey IQ.
+He is very good at creating offensive both off the rush and down low and has excellent vision and anticipation, which allow him to create space.
 Aside from adding strength and size, Byron needs to develop more of a shooter mentality, if only to cause opposing defensemen to back off a little.
 He also needs to simplify his game and learn when to chip in the puck and when to carry it.